giakoumg7/Looping_excercises/README.md

 # Looping_excercises #Learning_Actors

+Write a JavaScript for loop that will iterate from 0 to 15.
+For each iteration, it will check if the current number is odd or even, and display a message to the screen.
+● Rewrite the following code segment using a while loop, do while loop sum = 0;
+for (x = 1; x <= 10; x++) {
+sum += Math.pow(x,2);
+}

 Write a for loop that will iterate from 0 to 10.
 For each iteration of the for loop, it will multiply the number by 9 and log the result (e.g. "2 * 9 = 18").